layumi/3D-Magic-Mirror/README.md

 $ pip install pytorch_msssim
 ```

 * gcc is needed by kaolin.
-If you have latest gcc, please skip this step.
-(Update your gcc if your gcc is too old (<=7.3) and you do not have sudo rights.)
+If you have gcc about 7.3.0 - 9.5.0 (latest gcc may not work as well), please skip this step.
+(Update your gcc as follows if your gcc is too old (<=7.3) and you do not have sudo rights.)

 ```sh
 $ conda config --add channels conda-forge # add conda forge channel